liferay/liferay-docs/devGuide/en/chapters/09-apis.markdown

 		}
 	}

-Variables are used to reference returned object in other service calls.
-Variable names must start with a `$` (dollar) prefix.
-Here, the variable `$user` holds the returned user object, so in other service calls you can use e.g. `$user.contactId` syntax to read the values from the object.
+Here, the variable `$user` holds the returned user object.
+You can reference the user's contact ID using the syntax `$user.contactId`.

-### Nested service calls
+#### Nested service calls

-Finally, with nested service calls you can achieve the magic.
-It allows not only to call another service withing the same HTTP request, but also to nest returned object in a convenient way.
+With nested service calls, you can magically bind information from related objects together in a JSON object.
+This feature allows you to not only call other services within the same HTTP request, but also nest returned objects in a convenient way.
 See it in action:

 	{
 		"$user = /user/get-user-by-id": {